ALMSIVI/novel-tools-py/docs/references.md

 **Description:**

 Matches data by a given Table of Contents (TOC) file.
-It is not advised to use toc files as a matcher; while the file is better human readable, it contains less information than csv files and will not provide as many options as a csv file does.
+It is not advised to use toc files as a matcher; while the file is better human-readable, it contains less information than csv files and will not provide as many options as a csv file does.

 **Arguments:**